Without You (Not Another Lonely Night)

 "Without You (Not Another Lonely Night)" is a 1982 song by Franke and the Knockouts.
 It peaked at number 24 on the U.S. Billboard Hot 100 and number 22 Cash Box during the spring of that year.
 It spent 15 weeks on the charts and became their second biggest hit single.

-Internationally, "Without You" charted only in Canada, narrowly missing the Top 40.
-On WLS-AM in Chicago, the song reached number 18.
+Internationally, "Without You" charted only in Canada, narrowly missing the top 40.